fpezzati/SecProof/README.md

 ```

 ### Attributes
 Are the very important data in requests.
 Attributes are evaluated agains policies to have a response: DENY, PERMIT, NOT_APPLICABLE or INDETERMINATE.
-Attributes can be uniquely identified by their three mandatory attributes: Category, AttributeId, DataType.
+Attributes can be uniquely identified by their three mandatory attributes: `Category`, `AttributeId`, `DataType`.
 To retreive an attribute this way you must use an AttributeDesignator element in your policy.
 Categories are these few:
  - urn:oasis:names:tc:xacml:3.0:attribute-category:resource
  - urn:oasis:names:tc:xacml:3.0:attribute-category:action